NACHAMMAI-SN/Medical-Store-Management-System/README.md

+Project Description:
-Project Description: Our project, the Medical Store Management System, aims to streamline and automate various operations involved in running a pharmacy or medical store.
+The Medical Store Management System, aims to streamline and automate various operations involved in running a pharmacy or medical store.
 Built using the C programming language, this system provides a digital platform for managing medication inventory, customer data, supplier information, transactions, and billing.
 Key features include:

 Medicine Administration: Add, update, and remove medications from inventory.
 Display detailed information about available drugs.
 Client Management: Maintain client records including names, addresses, and contact information.
 Manage billing and transaction history.